Davey Boy Smith Jr.: Early years (1994–2006)

-Smith began wrestling at the age of eight, he was trained by his father Davey Boy Smith and uncle Bruce Hart.
-He made an early appearance with the then World Wrestling Federation (Now WWE) on October 5, 1996, at the age of 11 when he teamed with his cousin Ted Annis against TJ Wilson and Andrew Picarnia at a WWF house show in Calgary.
+Smith began wrestling at the age of eight, he was first trained by his father Davey Boy Smith and uncle Bruce Hart.
+Smith started training with Tokyo Joe during high school, crediting the training for preparing him to wrestle in Japan.
+He made an early appearance with the then World Wrestling Federation (now WWE) on October 5, 1996, at the age of 11 when he teamed with his cousin Ted Annis against TJ Wilson and Andrew Picarnia at a WWF house show in Calgary.
 He also appeared at the conclusion of In Your House 16: Canadian Stampede with the rest of the Hart family.
 He made his professional debut at the age of fifteen at the Rockyford Rodeo, and went on to become a mainstay of the Calgary-based Stampede Wrestling promotion.
 In May 2002, Smith teamed with his father on two occasions, shortly before his father died.
 Smith was offered a contract with World Wrestling Entertainment in the summer of 2004, but opted to attend college and wrestle in Japan before signing.

 In 2004, Smith began teaming with TJ Wilson as "The Stampede Bulldogs", a reference to "The British Bulldogs", the tag team composed of his father and his father's first cousin the Dynamite Kid.
 In the same year, Smith formed a stable known as The Hart Foundation Version 2.0 with Wilson, Jack Evans, and Teddy Hart.
 The Hart Foundation Version 2.0 initially performed in Stampede Wrestling before expanding to the United States, where they competed in Major League Wrestling.

 Smith traveled to England in January 2006, appearing with One Pro Wrestling at No Turning Back on January 6, 2006.
 Smith was billed as the mystery opponent of NWA World Heavyweight Champion Jeff Jarrett, ostensibly hand-picked by his uncle, Bret Hart.

 New Japan Pro-Wrestling (2005)

 In January 2005, Smith went on a five-week tour of Japan, wrestling with New Japan Pro-Wrestling as "Black Assassin" and suffered a broken hand in the process.
 Later that year, Smith left Stampede Wrestling and wrestled several dark matches for World Wrestling Entertainment (WWE), before embarking upon a second tour of Japan.
-He returned to Stampede Wrestling in October 2005, and on November 25, 2005 was defeated by T.J.
+He returned to Stampede Wrestling in October 2005, and on November 25, 2005, was defeated by T.J.
 Wilson in the finals of a tournament for the vacant North American Heavyweight Championship.